For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 The higher of the two figures is used.
 We demonstrate how the calculations work in MPAA – Case studies

-The MPAA will apply from when pensions flexibility has been accessed, however, it will only be of consequence where total contributions to a money purchase arrangement in a Pension Input Period exceed £4,000.
+The MPAA will apply from when pensions flexibility has been accessed, however, it will only be of consequence where total contributions to a money purchase arrangement in a Pension Input Period the MPAA for that year.

 Accessing flexibility is referred to as a ‘trigger event’ and means: